Coupled cluster theory: Towards an algebraic geometry formulation: Exponential parametrization

-Note that this theorem can be generalized to the any nilpotent Lie algebra.
-However, the proof shows (see~\cref{sec:appendix}) that the inverse of the exponential is in this particular case well-defined, which proves the following theorem. \begin{theorem} The exponential map from $\mathfrak{b}$ to $\mathcal{G}$ is bijective. \end{theorem}

-This shows that any wavefunction that is intermediately normalize can be uniquely expressed by means of an element in $\mathcal{G}$, i.e., through the exponential of a cluster operator $T\in\mathfrak{b}$.
-This aligns with the known functional analytic results~\cite{schneider2009analysis,rohwedder2013continuous,laestadius2018analysis,faulstich2019analysis}, and is known in the quantum-chemistry community as the equivalence of FCI and FCC.
+where $\exp(T) = Id + P(T)$ and $P$ is a polynomial of at most degree $N$.
+Since $\mathcal{G}$ is a unipotent algebraic group, the exponential map from $\mathfrak{b}$ to $\mathcal{G}$ is a bijection.
+Hence, any function that is intermediately normalized can be uniquely expressed by means of an element in $\mathcal{G}$ through the exponential of a cluster operator $T\in\mathfrak{b}$.
+This aligns with the known functional analytic results~\cite{schneider2009analysis,rohwedder2013continuous,laestadius2018analysis,faulstich2019analysis}, and is known in the quantum-chemistry community as the equivalence of Full Interaction Configuration (FCI) and Full CC (FCC).